samurainote/samurainote.github.io/_pages/about.md

 ## Introduction:

 I am Akira Takezawa, 26 y.o., was born in Japan.

-Currently working as a Data Analyst at one of the biggest real estate search engine web service "HOME'S" in Japan.
+Currently working as a Data Analyst at one of the biggest real estate search engine web service [HOME'S](https://www.homes.co.jp/) in Japan.

 ## Softwares:
 - Platforms: MacOS Catalina 10.15.2